dud1337/mumble-opsdroid/readme.md

 A simple module for interacting with mumble using an opsdroid chat bot.
 Hopefully when [https://matrix.org](matrix) gets discord-esque PTT chat rooms this will be obsoleted, at least for my purposes.

 ## Features
-1. Monitor and notify upon request or intelligent intervals active user count
+1. Monitor and notify upon request or semi-intelligent intervals active user count
 2. Send audio clips

 ### Requirements